 However, the Reading and Bracknell tech cluster continues to trail behind London which attracts most of the investment, talent and media coverage in the South East.
 London’s tech cluster contributes about £62.4bn in annual turnover and 328,223 digital jobs with an average advertised salary of £58,978.

-Richard Wheeler Associates is a Search & Selection consultancy that partners with fast growing IT and digital companies in Reading, Bracknell, London and the M4 corridor / Thames Valley area to hire highly skilled, specialist people who can make real quantifiale difference.
+Richard Wheeler Associates is an IT recruitment consultancy that partners with fast growing IT and digital companies in Reading, Bracknell, London and the M4 corridor / Thames Valley area to hire highly skilled, specialist people who can make real quantifiable difference.

 The Tech Nation 2016 report is an annual report outlining the depth and breadth of the UK’s digital ecosystem.
 The research is carried out by Tech City UK and Nesta.